Visit Spain, fourth stop: Granada

 A magical spot

-From the moment we arrived at the Alhambra, we knew – rather, felt – that we were visiting a historical place.
-A magical spot really.
-Mainly because of the beautiful palaces & gardens in their interior.
+From the moment we arrived at the Alhambra, we knew – or rather, felt – that we were visiting a magical place.
+Mainly because of the amazingly beautiful palaces & wonderful gardens in their interior.
+Unique architecture!

 The ones that stood out the most for me were the palaces that are built in the Arabic style.
-These are not only more beautiful than the European palaces, they are also – in my opinion – better constructed.
-That is to say, better thought out, more lifestyle friendly.
-As well as healthier to live in – warmer in winter, cooler in summer.
+These are not only more beautiful than the European style palaces.
+They are also – in my opinion – better constructed.
+That is to say, more resistant to the hot summers of Southern Europe.
+Healthier in all.

 These Arab palaces were obviously built as little paradises – like oases.
-Places were you still can image yourself playing a small part in the tales of One thousand and one nights.
+Places where you still can imagine yourself playing a small part in the tales of One thousand and one nights.

 Arabic Art style: Mudéjar

-The only thing the Spanish conquerers after 1492 did, was adapt the Arab style a little.
-In other words, use the Arab style construction as a base and embellish them with typical European style decorations.
+The only thing the Spanish conquerors after 1492 did, was adapt the Arab style a little.
+In other words, use the Arab style construction as a base and embellish them with typical European decorations.
 A style we nowadays call Mudéjar.
-Actually a mixture of Arab & Spanish styles of decoration.
+Actually a mixture of Arab & Spanish styles.

 European Renaissance style

-Besides that, the Spanish kings planned their own building projects on the grounds of the Alhambra.
-Like the Palace of Charles V or Carlos V, which he – by the way – never saw finished himself.
+Besides that, the later Spanish kings planned their own building projects on the grounds of the Alhambra.
+Like the Palace of Charles V or Carlos V, which he – surprisingly – never saw finished himself.